My Background

 I attended public high school while also earning a pre-college degree from the Juilliard School of Music.
 I graduated from Barnard College, majoring in Political Science, worked as a legal assistant, and then went on to Rutgers Law School.
 I developed a passion and interest in environmental law after participating in an externship program with the Sierra Club in San Francisco.

-In addition, I volunteered with immigration advocates - representing disabled individuals seeking waivers on their citizenship applications and monitored children held in a detention center at the California border.
-I have also been active with many local community organizations and currently serve on the Dow Fund - which provides assistance for legal service providers in the Asian community, OCA-AAPA-NE - which provides mentorship and scholarships for Asian American Youth.
+In addition, I volunteered with immigration advocates, representing disabled individuals seeking waivers on their citizenship applications and monitoring children held in a detention center at the California border.
+I have been active with many local community organizations, and currently serve on the Dow Fund (which provides assistance for legal service providers in the Asian community) and OCA-APAA-NE (which provides mentorship and scholarships for Asian American Youth).

 In 2015, as part of my service as a Councilor, I began a weekly email newsletter to keep Newton residents informed about government meetings.
 This continued until April 2022, when I co-founded Fig City News, which has rapidly become Newton residents' go-to news source.

-I share my background with you so that you can see I have spent my career serving the public interest, advocating for a healthier environment, for individuals with disabilities, immigrant children, access to safe and affordable housing, and on behalf of the residents of Newton.
+I share my background with you so that you can see I have spent my career serving the public interest and advocating for a healthier environment, for individuals with disabilities, for immigrant children, for access to safe and affordable housing, and on behalf of the residents of Newton.
 I ask for your vote so that I can continue to be your advocate in the Massachusetts State House as the next State Representative from the 11th Middlesex District!